What to Do in Winter in Prince Edward County❄️

 Sure, fires aren’t exclusive to winter, but they’re probably a wee bit more enjoyable, because of the Cozy-Up-Factor … that’s a scientific term that measures the coziness of a fire in relation to how cold it is outside.
 (OK, so we made that up).

 Where to get fire-side comfort?
 Luckily, lots of places in The County have either an indoor fireplace to snuggle-up to, an outdoor bonfire to drink hot bevies around – or both.
-Here are just a few toasty-time treasures: Drake Devonshire (both), Flame + Smith (both), Gillingham Brewing Company (outdoor) Kinsip House of Fine Spirits (outdoor), Lake on the Mountain Brewing Company (both), Midtown Brewing Company (both), Parsons Brewing Company (outdoor), The Grange of Prince Edward (indoor), Three Dog Winery (outdoor).
+Here are just a few toasty-time treasures: Slake Brewing (both), Drake Devonshire (both), Flame + Smith (both), Gillingham Brewing Company (outdoor) Kinsip House of Fine Spirits (outdoor), Midtown Brewing Company (both), Parsons Brewing Company (outdoor), Matron Fine Beer (outdoor), The Grange of Prince Edward (indoor), Three Dog Winery (outdoor).

 Escape to escape.

-Escape to PEC has recently taken on a double entendre, thanks to the addition of two recent escape rooms.
-Escape Macaulay House, this year is 1846 and Reverend William Macaulay has fallen behind in paying his servants.
-Help them find a secret stash of jewellery and escape his clutches – available by request between December-January, opens back up for Flashback February.
-The Escape Camp Picton room is in a decommissioned World War II air base part of Loch-Sloy Business Park, and marries history, heritage and fun for a unique experience.
+Escape to PEC has recently taken on a double entendre, thanks to the addition of Escape Camp Picton which operates out of a decommissioned World War II air base part of Loch-Sloy Business Park, and marries history, heritage and fun for a unique experience.

 Board games and puzzles are a great way to shorten the long winter nights, and Books & Company is one of the best places to find the latest craze, or old faves.
 Bloomfield’s Green Gables Gifts & Greetings also has an excellent selection.